-- Spiritwear shirts and other ICS-branded items may be worn with PE bottoms on Spiritwear Days. - Daily Appearance guidelines for accessories, hair, makeup, and length and fit of clothing apply. - The following may NOT be worn on dress-down days: tank tops, midriff tops, miniskirts, leggings, jeggings, ripped jeans, short shorts, flip-flops, slides, and heels.
-Under garments of any kind should not be showing.
-Administration reserves the rights to determine what is appropriate with regards to the uniform and parents will be notified.
+Spiritwear shirts and other ICS-branded items may be worn with PE bottoms on Spiritwear Days.
+Daily Appearance guidelines for accessories, hair, makeup, and length and fit of clothing apply.
+Students may dress out-of-uniform on their birthdays (or half-birthdays for summer birthdays) and for other specified occasions.
+Daily Appearance guidelines for accessories, hair, makeup, and length and fit of clothing apply (page 49).
+The following may NOT be worn on dress-down days: tank tops, midriff tops, miniskirts, leggings, jeggings, ripped jeans, short shorts, flip-flops, slides, and heels.
+Any questions regarding attire should be directed to the Dean of Students.